-Sometimes when people write about this topic they portray themselves, intentionally or not, as super popular, charismatic, socially flawless individuals who it all figured out.
+Sometimes when people write about this topic they portray themselves, intentionally or not, as super popular, charismatic, socially flawless individuals who have it all figured out.
 I don't see myself that way at all.
 Like everyone, I still have rough spots in my personality.
 I continue to have my awkward moments.
 I don't instantly win over everyone I meet.
 There are many aspects of socializing I don't know much about or still want to work on (e.g., public speaking, sales, leadership).
 If you asked my friends or family they could easily rattle off a bunch of quirks I have.

 As I've written this site one doubt I occasionally have is, "Your own social skills aren't perfect.
 Who are you to give advice about this topic?"
 The answer I give myself is that this site is about getting over social awkwardness.
 It's about how to go from Below Average to Average.
 This is an area I definitely have something to say about.
 I don't write articles on how to become some super magnetic person with the power to instantly make everyone love them.
 I do my best to stick to what I feel qualified to talk about.
 Plus, expecting social perfection from anyone just isn't realistic.